 In over 20 years of performing breast implant surgery in my plastic surgery practice, I have encountered very few complications in my patients as a result.
 For women who want larger breasts, who want the size and shape of their breasts to match, or who have had a mastectomy and want breast reconstruction, breast implants are a highly satisfying, long-lasting solution.

 If you have breast implants, you should get them checked regularly

-If you have breast implants—saline, silicone, structured or textured—it’s important to get them checked for ruptures, slippage, leakage, swelling or any other potential problems.
+If you have breast implants—saline, silicone, gummy or textured—it’s important to get them checked for ruptures, slippage, leakage, swelling or any other potential problems.
 For all my patients with implants, I highly recommend getting them examined once a year.
 Please make an appointment to come in and see me so I can check for any problems.

 Symptoms of potential implant problems